4ydx/chrome-protocol/README.md

 ## Creating your own Actions

-Actions are the requests that you make to the browser in order to automate different tasks.
-For instance, asking the browser to navigate to a particular url.
-When you construct an action, you need to fill in at least one "step" that consists of the params struct, the reply struct, and the method name of the API call you are making.
-Finally, it is possible to associate events that the server will send to the client with your action.
+Actions encapsulate everything you need in order to interact with a browser.
+An action contains commands and events.

+When you construct an action, you need to fill in at least one command that consists of the struct representing the parameters that will be sent with the command, the struct that represents the reply to that command from the server, and the method name of the API call you are making.

+It is possible to associate events that the server will send to the client with your action.
 By specifying events you can be sure that a given action has actually run its course and the browser state is where you would expect it to be.

-API methods, events, and types are all defined in the [Devtools Reference](https://chromedevtools.github.io/devtools-protocol/tot).
+API methods, command parameters, command responses, possible events, and types are all defined in the [Devtools Reference](https://chromedevtools.github.io/devtools-protocol/tot).

-Possible Navigation Method.
-This watches for the FrameStoppedLoadingReply event which helps to ensure that navigation is fully completed.
+This is a possible Navigation action that watches for the FrameStoppedLoadingReply event which helps to ensure that navigation to a url is fully completed.

 ```
+// Navigate sends the browser to the given URL
-func Navigate(frame *cdp.Frame, url string, timeout time.Duration) error {
+func Navigate(frame *cdp.Frame, url string, timeout time.Duration) ([]cdp.Event, error) {
-	return cdp.NewAction(frame,
-		[]cdp.Event{
-			cdp.Event{Name: page.EventPageFrameNavigated, Value: &page.FrameNavigatedReply{}, IsRequired: true},
-			cdp.Event{Name: page.EventPageFrameStartedLoading, Value: &page.FrameStartedLoadingReply{}, IsRequired: true},
-			cdp.Event{Name: page.EventPageFrameStoppedLoading, Value: &page.FrameStoppedLoadingReply{}, IsRequired: true},
-		},
-		[]cdp.Step{
+	events := GetNavigationEvents()
+	action := cdp.NewAction(
+		frame,
+		events,
+		[]cdp.Command{
-			cdp.Step{ID: frame.RequestID.GetNext(), Method: page.CommandPageNavigate, Params: &page.NavigateArgs{URL: url}, Reply: &page.NavigateReply{}, Timeout: timeout},
+			cdp.Command{ID: frame.RequestID.GetNext(), Method: page.CommandPageNavigate, Params: &page.NavigateArgs{URL: url}, Reply: &page.NavigateReply{}, Timeout: timeout},
-		}).Run()
+		})
+	if err := action.Run(); err != nil {
+		log.Print(err)
+		return events, err
+	}
+	return events, nil
 }
 ```